DataDog/integrations-core/sonarqube/README.md

 default metrics is available in the [sonarqube.d/metrics.yaml][3] file.
 Documentation on these beans is available on [SonarQube's website][4].

 SonarQube's JMX server is **not enabled** by default, this means that unless it is enabled, `sonarqube.server.*` metrics are not collected.
 More information on how to enable and configure JMX within SonarQube is available within the [SonarQube documentation][5].
-Below are but some of configurations needed to enable the JMX server for each respective Java process.
+Below are configurations needed to enable the JMX server for some common Java processes:

 ```conf
 # WEB SERVER